http-idrissi-gh/USA-vs-CHINA-from-economy-to-olympics/README.md

-# USA vs CHINA, from economy to omympics!
+# USA vs CHINA, from economy to olympics!